How to Safely Manage Alcohol Withdrawal at Home?

-If you or someone close to you is struggling to manage an alcohol addiction, help is at hand with the Steps Home Detox programme.
-This specially designed home rehabilitation programme allows addicts to stay at home while they overcome their addiction and learn to manage their drink-free futures effectively.
-It can be tailored to the needs of the patients, and includes a range of support resources including access to medical care, ongoing psychological support and advice on remaining alcohol-free in the future.
+If you or a loved one is struggling to manage the withdrawal symptoms of alcohol addiction, help is always available, affordable and convenient at Steps+.
+Our alcohol home rehabilitation programme allows you or a loved one to stay at home while recovering from addiction and manage mild to severe episodes of withdrawal.
+Our programmes are tailor-fitted to the needs of our patients and include a range of support resources including access to medical care, ongoing psychological support, inpatient treatment when necessary and rehab centre facilities.

 Understand the withdrawal symptoms

-It is obvious that the patient will face the withdrawal symptoms during detoxification.
-The symptoms may vary from patient to patient according to his condition and how long he has been taking alcohol.
+Every alcohol addiction patient faces mild to severe withdrawal symptoms during the detoxification process.
+The symptoms may vary from patient to patient according to his condition and how long he or she has been taking alcohol.
 The symptoms include nausea, irritation, shakiness, nervousness and confusion.
 The patient will become more irritant and stressful when the cravings persist.
 It is necessary to continue the treatment to the point when there remains no substance in the body of the patient.

 When the symptoms become more painful, it is mandatory to consult a doctor.
 It is important to pay close attention to the symptoms.
 It is also compulsory to stay at a place where you feel more comfortable.

-Many people wrongly believe that alcohol withdrawal must be done at a residential treatment facility or hospital.
-However, Home Detox ensures people can stay in their own home while they get free of their addiction.
+Many people believe that alcohol withdrawal must be done at a residential treatment facility or hospital.
+However, Home detoxification ensures people can stay in the comfort of their own home while they get free of their addiction.
 This is ideal for anyone who wants help with an addiction, but who has responsibilities at work and home that they cannot leave.
 It will also suit anyone with a mental or physical disability, who would find the time away from home too difficult.

 Consider what you eat and drink